cloudflare/cloudflare-docs/content/ruleset-engine/about/rules.md

 # Rules

 A **rule** defines a filter and an action to perform on the incoming requests that match the filter.
-The rule filter **expression** defines the scope of the rule and the rule **action** defines what happens when there’s a match for the expression.
+The rule filter **expression** defines the scope of the rule and the rule **action** defines what happens when there is a match for the expression.
 Rule filter expressions are defined using the [Rules language](/ruleset-engine/rules-language/).

 For example, consider the following ruleset with four rules (R1, R2, R3, and R4).
 For a given incoming request, the expression of the first two rules matches the request properties.
 Therefore, the action for these rules runs (_Execute_ and _Log_, respectively).
 The action of the first rule executes a Managed Ruleset, which means that every rule in the Managed Ruleset is evaluated.
 The action of the second rule logs an event associated with the current phase.
 There is no match for the expressions of rules 3 and 4, so their actions do not run.
 Since no rule blocks the request, it proceeds to the next phase.